ShalevAri/ShalevAri/README.md

 When not in school or coding, you'll probably find me reading a book 📚 spending time with family 🏡 or just playing some games 🎮

 ## My Favorite Music 🎸
-I currently have 2 main playlists that I play while coding & learning:
+I currently have 2 main playlists that I play while coding & learning:<br />
-`Fire 🔥` - A custom playlist that I created with many "powerful" and "action" songs that I like.
+`Fire 🔥` - A custom playlist that I created with many "powerful" and "action" songs that I like.<br />
-`Lofi Girl` - this is not my own playlist, It's taken from the `Lofi Girl` YouTube channel, which has an amazing collection of chill music that I also like to play every now and then.
+`Lofi Girl` - this is not my own playlist, It's taken from the `Lofi Girl` YouTube channel, which has an amazing collection of chill music that I also like to play every now and then.<br />
-Disclaimer: Almost all of the songs I hear are family-friendly except for a few, so I will make sure to specify which ones are which with a yes (family friendly) or no (not family friendly)
+Disclaimer: Almost all of the songs I hear are family-friendly except for a few, so I will make sure to specify which ones are which with a yes (family friendly) or no (not family friendly)<br />
-Keep in mind that I use Apple Music for all my music
+Keep in mind that I use Apple Music for all my music (so availability may differ)<br />

 Here is a full list of my `Fire 🔥` playlist (songs in order)

 ### Fire 🔥
 `Blank Space` - Taylor Swift - Yes<br />
 `GODS` - League of Legends & NewJeans - Yes<br />